qwshen/spark-etl-framework/docs/delta-stream-reader.md

     - startingTimestamp - read data with timestamp starting from
     - maxBytesPerTrigger - How much data gets processed in each micro-batch.
 This option sets a “soft max”, meaning that a batch processes approximately this amount of data and may process more than the limit.
 If you use Trigger.Once for your streaming, this option is ignored.
     - maxFilesPerTrigger - How many new files to be considered in every micro-batch.
 The default is 1000.
-- The location of the reading can be either by sourcePath or sourceTable.
-If both specified, sourceTable takes precedence.
+- The location of the reading can be only specified by the sourcePath.
+If the sourceTable is specified, it is ignored.
 - For watermark configuration, the timeField is one field in the dataframe to be used for the delay calculation.
 - To add a custom (processing) timestamp, please use the addTimestamp property.
 This column is added as the name of __timestamp.